California EDD director Sharon Hilliard to retire at the end of the year

-The director of California's unemployment agency, Sharon Hilliard, has announced that she is retiring this December.
+The director of California's troubled Employment Development Department (EDD) is stepping aside amid a wave of turmoil.
+Sharon Hilliard announced she is retiring at the end of the year after 37 years at the embattled agency -- a career she started at age 19, and never left.

-Her decision comes at the end of a tumultuous period for the Employment Development Department (EDD), which has been plagued by problems during the COVID-19 pandemic.
+Her decision comes at the end of a tumultuous period for the unemployment service agency, which has been plagued by problems during the COVID-19 pandemic.

 Millions of Californians who were left without jobs due to the closure of businesses found themselves frustrated, dealing with long wait times, huge lags in payments, and numerous instances of website glitches.